Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. This is Not Propaganda: Adventures in the War Against Reality by Peter Pomerantsev
+1. The March of Folly by Barbara Tuchman
 2. The Way of Kings by Brandon Sanderson

-### Current Book Completed Count as of 5/3/23
+### Current Book Completed Count as of 5/20/23

-Non-fiction - 6\
+Non-fiction - 7\
 Fiction - 9